Nutrition in complex marine environments

-This multidisciplinary project aims to understand the nutrient requirements and foraging goals of marine predators as a tool to predict how they will respond to environmental changes in prey availability.
+These multidisciplinary projects aim to understand the nutrient requirements, niche breath and foraging goals of marine organisms as a tool to predict how they will respond to environmental changes in food availability.

 Nutritional ecology of Australasian gannets (Morus serrator) in Farewell Spit, New Zealand

-Nutritional ecology of Brown boobies on Great barrier reef, Australia
+Nutritional ecology of seabirds on Great barrier reef, Australia

 Nutritional ecology of white sharks (Carcharodon carcharias) in NSW coastal waters